Ultra (personal rapid transit): Past PRT designs

 Personal rapid transit was originally developed in the 1950s as a response to the need to move commuters in areas with densities too low to pay for the construction of a conventional metro system.
-Using automated guidance allowed headways to be shortened, often to a few seconds or even fractions of a second.
+Using automated guidance allowed headways to be shortened, even to a few seconds.
 That increases the route capacity, allowing the vehicles to become much smaller but still carry the same passenger load in a given time.
 Smaller vehicles in turn would require simpler "tracks" and smaller stations, which lowered capital costs.
 Smaller towns and cities that could never hope to fund a conventional mass transit system could afford PRT, and the concept generated intense interest.

 Numerous PRT systems were designed in the late 1960s and early 1970s, many as a result of the publication of the highly-influential HUD reports.
 In general, the systems intended to use small four-to-six-passenger vehicles, but most evolved to larger designs over time (see Alden staRRcar).
 As they did so, vehicles and tracks grew heavier, capital costs rose, and interest dropped.
 In the end, only one production PRT system was built, the Morgantown, W.Va PRT in 1975, a government-funded demonstration system to prove the concept.
 Originally derided as a white elephant, the Morgantown system has since proven itself both reliable and relatively low cost.